 - Rural Energy for America Program Guranteed Loan Program (REAP LOAN)

 Your city, county or area Economic Development Authority may offer revolving loan funds (RLF) for business development projects such as business start-up and expansion.
 Often, they are used to fill a financing gap in a business development project.
 Eligibility and terms will vary with each fund.
 Learn more.

 You may have heard that there are grants available for people who would like to start a business.
-While this is true, most grants are offered to very specific organizations, usually nonprofits who have similar missions as the granting agency.
-Moreover, while some grant programs may be available to small businesses, most of these grants do not have funding available, or very limited funding available.
-Be sure to check with the granting agency to determine availability of funds for specific grants prior to applying for the grant.
-At this time the SBDC does not have access to any grant dollars to assist for-profit businesses.
+While this is true, most grants are offered to very specific organizations, usually nonprofits whose missions are similar to the granting agency’s.
+Typically there is limited or no funding available for for-profit businesses.